Latest Florida news, sports, business and entertainment at 4:20 p.m. EDT

 VIRUS OUTBREAK-911 PHOTO

 DELRAY BEACH, Fla.
 (AP) — A man photographed fleeing smoke and debris as the south tower of the World Trade Center crumbled just a block away on Sept.
-11, 2001, has died from coronavirus, his family said.
-The Palm Beach Post reports that Stephen Cooper, an electrical engineer from New York who lived part-time in the Delray Beach, Florida area, died March 28 at Delray Medical Center due to coronavirus.
+11, 2001, has died from coronavirus.
+The Palm Beach Post reports that Stephen Cooper died March 28 at in Delray Beach, Florida, due to COVID-19.
 He was 78.
-The photo, captured by an Associated Press photographer, was published in newspapers and magazines around the world and is featured at the 9/11 Memorial Museum in New York.
+The photo, captured by an Associated Press photographer, shows Cooper with a manila envelope tucked under his left arm.
+He and several other men were in a desperate sprint as a wall of debris from the collapsing tower looms behind them.
+The image was published in newspapers around the world and is featured at the 9/11 Memorial Museum in New York.